A good[ish] website

 , or none

-attribute that can be set to lazy: loading='lazy'
+html attribute, that can be set to lazy: loading='lazy'

-, which applies to the img
+.
+It applies to img

 and iframe